Meaning is the rung nobody in the toy industry stands on.

 Four rungs, bottom to top: price, features, benefit, meaning.
 Where each competitor stands today.
 Where the three wedges put Hasbro.

-The bottom rung is price — the $9–25 Walmart shelf-facing where Hasbro currently competes.
+The bottom rung is price: the $9–25 Walmart shelf-facing where Hasbro competes today.
 Features is the next rung up: electronic toys, gimmicks, short-season licensing.
-Benefit is where Lego, Melissa & Doug, and Build-A-Bear live — they sell the kid's outcome, not the price tag.
+Benefit is where Lego, Melissa & Doug, and Build-A-Bear live.
+They sell the kid’s outcome, and the price tag stops mattering.
 Meaning is empty.
 Nobody has made it their whole frame.

-Our read: Hasbro’s next act is the jump from features to meaning in a single move.
-Each wedge — Real Kids in Real Life, Easy-Bake, India + cricket + education — pays off on the meaning frame and brings the margin and loyalty that come with it.
-This is what Limore named on the call at 30:19 and it is the thesis that binds everything.
+Hasbro’s next act is the jump from features to meaning in a single move.
+Each wedge, Real Kids in Real Life, Easy-Bake, and India + cricket + education, pays off on the meaning frame and brings the margin and loyalty that follow.
+Limore named this on the call at 30:19.
+It is the through-line that binds everything.